Hip hop fans, let’s be clear about a few things.

 And 2 Chainz has little to offer besides swag and stereotypes.

-And no, this is not hate, this is the informed opinion of a hip hop junkie who has watched the art form devolve from a beautiful and necessarily display of skill and innovation, an outlet for a wide array of black perspectives, a voice for a community that previously had none — the Black CNN, as Chuck D said — to a collection of negative, one-dimensional stereotypes that send destructive messages about who we are and what we should be as black people.
+And no, this is not hate, this is the informed opinion of a hip hop junkie who has watched the art form devolve from a beautiful display of skill and innovation, an outlet for a wide array of black perspectives, a voice for a community that previously had none, to a collection of negative stereotypes that send destructive messages about who we are and what we should be as black people.

 Commercial rap — or Crap for short — is no longer about skill, creativity or authenticity.
-It is, by and large, a means to a paycheck for rappers who are willing to embody the worst that black culture has to offer and advocate for the destruction of our women, our bodies and our futures under the guise of power, partying and popping champagne.
+It is mainly about promoting the destruction of our women, our bodies and our future under the guise of partying and popping champagne.

 Urban violence claims lives every day.
 In fact, recent violence in Chicago has claimed more lives than recent foreign wars.
 Blacks make up nearly half the prison population, even though we’re only about 12 percent of the national population.
 Educational quality in the inner-city is a constant and pressing problem.
 The list goes on.

 Yet no one in hip hop, save for a select few, is discussing or even addressing these problems.
 Songs like Jay-Z & Kanye West’s “Murder to Excellence” and Lupe Fiasco’s “Bitch Bad” challenge the destructive elements of our community, but they are few and far between, and in the case of the latter, they are attacked by white male critics who fail to see that their attacks are merely an attempt to maintain their inherent privilege.